 2. Bananas.
 One of the fruits that will give you the most bang for your buck energy wise is bananas.
 Because they have such a high amount of carbohydrates, vitamin B6, and potassium, it’s the fruit of choice handed out to athletes during long-distance races.

 3. Sweet potatoes.
 Not only are sweet potatoes delicious, but they are also a vitamin powerhouse.
 They also include manganese, a mineral found in the body that is similar to iron, which helps to break down nutrients from our diets into even more energy.

 4. Healthy fats.
 These include avocados, nuts, fatty fish, and extra virgin olive oil.

 5. Antioxidants.
 Foods that are high in antioxidants protect nerve cells from touch sensitivity.
 These types of foods include berries, kidney beans, artichokes, pecans, beets, spinach, and dark chocolate.

 6. Omega-3s.
 Foods that are high in omega-3 fatty acids have an anti-inflammatory effect, which is good news for painful joints.
-This food group includes salmon, Brussel sprouts, eggs, chia seeds, walnuts, sardines, flax seeds, and soybeans.
+This food group includes salmon, Brussels sprouts, eggs, chia seeds, walnuts, sardines, flax seeds, and soybeans.

 5 Foods to Avoid With Fibromyalgia

 2. Fried foods and artificial trans fats.
 French fries, onion rings, funnel cake, donuts, margarine, shortening, vegetable oils, and peanut oil worsen fibromyalgia symptoms.

 3. Artificial sweeteners.
 Table sugar and high-fructose corn syrup also cause inflammation.
 In addition to increasing the likelihood of pain flare-ups, they also increase the chance of developing Type II diabetes, chronic kidney disease, and cancer.

 4. Foods high in carbohydrates.
 Ok.
 We understand this won’t gain too many fans, but bread, pasta, crackers, muffins, and boxed cereals will only exacerbate symptoms of fibromyalgia.
 You can eat carbs, as long as you choose the whole grain variety, such as quinoa, amaranth, and wild or brown rice.